 Add the stock and the vegetables

-Onions and cabbage contain a lot of moisture, and when you cook then in the pressure cooker with the meat, they cook away to almost nothing leaving you with the most delicious gravy.
+- Onions and cabbage contain a lot of moisture, and when you cook then in the pressure cooker with the meat, they cook away to almost nothing leaving just their juices.
+This forms the most delicious gravy.
 For this reason you only need a small amount of stock to start off the cooking process.
 You will be amazed at the amount of liquid that is in the pressure cooker at the end of the cooking time.

-If you really don’t like cabbage, you can leave it out but you must replace it with 1 cup of vegetable or lamb stock to replace the moisture that comes from the cabbage.
+- If you really don’t like cabbage, you can leave it out but you must replace it with 1 cup of vegetable or lamb stock to replace the liquid that comes from the cabbage.

 Set the pressure cooker

 - I use the Stew function on my pressure cooker, because that is the highest setting.